The historical timeline of the rise of Mahāyāna Buddhism is discussed.

 So, the premise of the Mahāyāna re-formulation of the Buddha Dhamma was to “refine and improve” the Dhamma of the Buddha.
-This is in sharp contradiction with one of the most fundamental concepts in Dhamma that only a Buddha can discover these laws of nature and BY DEFINITION, it is not possible to improve upon them.
-They themselves admit that a Buddha appears in the world after a long time, and thus their attempt to change Buddha Dhamma is one of the basic contradictions in Mahāyāna.
+This is in sharp contradiction with one of the most fundamental concepts in Dhamma that only a Buddha can discover these laws of nature, and BY DEFINITION, it is impossible to improve upon them.
+They admit that a Buddha appears in the world after a long time, and thus their attempt to change Buddha Dhamma is one of the fundamental contradictions in Mahāyāna.

 Furthermore, all those mundane human efforts are made within the system, using the knowledge acquired by the experience within the system; see “Gödel’s Incompleteness Theorem.”
 A Buddha transcends the human realm and discovers the “whole existence” of the 31 realms; see “The Grand Unified Theory of Dhamma.”
 The Mahāyānists took a “watered-down” version of the Buddha’s worldview (which is not accessible to normal human beings but only to a Buddha) and then added their made-up theories.